 Brigham Young University-Idaho offers a place for students to learn and grow with an uplifting and inspirational atmosphere.
-This education, which has been until now been limited to students living in and around Rexburg, is now widely available through a rapidly growing number of online courses.
-When President Gordon B. Hinckley announced the formation of BYU-Idaho, he explained that the university would be “taking advantage of advancements in technology which will enable the four-year institution to serve more students" (Church New, 2000).
+This education, which in previous years has been limited to students living in and around Rexburg, is now widely available through a rapidly growing number of online courses.
+When President Gordon B. Hinckley announced the formation of BYU-Idaho, he explained that the university would be “taking advantage of advancements in technology which will enable the four-year institution to serve more students" (Church News, 2000).
 That vision is continued today as BYU-Idaho offers its courses around the globe.

 Online courses are created and taught by dedicated experts in each field, and are attended by students who come from diverse backgrounds and locations.
 Courses online benefit students by providing a flexible schedule for completing coursework.
 Just like courses taught in a classroom, online courses are modeled after the Learning Model, which allows for constructive dialogue between students and instructors.
 Students will be required to accept responsibility for learning and teaching based on this model.

 Online classes mirror campus-based courses in format and schedule.
 Courses are available to students who are currently enrolled in face-to-face class, who are in their off-track, or who are interested in pursuing a degree from home.
 Students may be participating in online courses from around the world, or they may be trying to earn a college degree while raising a family or working full-time.